Skip to content

 class MyBench(MicroBench):

-telemetry_interval = 90 # seconds between samples (default: 60)
+monitor_interval = 90 # seconds between samples (default: 60)

 @staticmethod

-def telemetry(process):
+def monitor(process):

 mem = process.memory_full_info()